ellertsmari/io.vefskoli.is/README.md

 ### Clone the repository

-To clone the repository open a terminal in the folder where you store your projects (don’t make a new folder for the project because the clone command will make a folder called “io.vefskoli.is”).
-Write:
+To clone the repository open a terminal in the folder where you store your projects (don’t make a new folder for the project because the clone command will make a folder called “io.vefskoli.is”) Write:

 ```git clone https://github.com/YOUR_USERNAME/io.vefskoli.is```